 Active participation during lectures will be essential for you to learn the material, prepare for exams, and get the most out of this course.
 I will aim to incorporate a few iClicker questions into each lecture to check for understanding of key concepts and to encourage active participation and discussion.
-Please bring your clicker to every class; it is not possible to make up iClicker points if you are absent or if you forget your clicker.
+Please bring your clicker (or REEF-enabled device) to every class; it is not possible to make up iClicker points if you are absent or if you forget your clicker.